 What do organizations need to adopt SecValOps?
 Nothing out of the ordinary.
 Most companies are already acquainted with these cybersecurity strategies: continuous penetration testing, purple teaming, and a collaborative approach to cyber threats.

-Continuous penetration testing or continuous red teaming is something many companies already use as part of their security validation programs.
-Of course, this would be extremely costly if they have to hire white hats to do continuous pen-testing ceaselessly, so they turn to automated solutions.
+Many companies already use continuous penetration testing or continuous red teaming as part of their security validation programs.
+Of course, it would be extremely costly to hire white hats to do continuous pen-testing ceaselessly, so they turned to automated solutions.
 This does not mean relying entirely on automated pen testing, though.

 Purple Teaming supports continuous penetration testing by adding an adversarial perspective to the security validation process.
-It entails some extent of cooperation between the red (attack) and blue (defense) teams to accelerate the process of security testing by helping each other figure out how a defense can be strengthened or how an attack can be bolstered.
+It entails some cooperation between the red (attack) and blue (defense) teams to accelerate security testing by helping each other figure out how a defense can be strengthened or how an attack can be bolstered.

 The cooperation in purple teaming does not mean that the red and blue teams know everything each other does.
 They do not share information on how they designed each other’s attack or defense, let alone spoon-feed each other with everything they know.
 They only usually collaborate after testing outcomes are determined.